« Previous Page

 detachment has not affected the macula or your central vision.

 One of the main uses of vitrectomy

-several months to a year to see whether the vitreous gel will clear on its own
+up to a year before they do surgery.
+This delay lets them see if the vitreous gel will clear on its own.

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.

 ByHealthwise StaffPrimary Medical ReviewerAdam Husney, MD - Family MedicineSpecialist Medical ReviewerCarol L. Karp, MD - Ophthalmology

 Current as of: